Project

 Feature request: support for (single) statement lambda syntax/definition

-Added by garysweaver (Gary Weaver) about 11 years ago.
-Updated over 10 years ago.
+Added by garysweaver (Gary Weaver) over 11 years ago.
+Updated almost 11 years ago.

 Status: